 This position requires a superb communicator who is detail-oriented, team-oriented, organized, high energy, interested in conservation issues, and well-versed with news organizations.
 Candidates must thrive in a fast-paced environment that requires quick decision-making under pressure, strong multi-tasking skills, and a customer service attitude.

 Strong candidates for this position will have a bachelor’s degree in public relations, communications, journalism, or related field, and at least five years of public relations experience, with expertise in media relations, including pitching and writing for the media.
 The communications manager reports to the senior director of communications.
 Due to COVID-19, you will work remotely until further notice.
 You will be notified if/when working from the DC office is required.

-Founded in 2001, Oceana is the world’s largest ocean advocacy organization focused solely on restoring the resilience, diversity and abundance of marine ecosystems to ensure that our oceans are a significant source of wild-caught fish that can help feed the world.
+Founded in 2001, Oceana is the largest international advocacy organization dedicated solely to ocean conservation.
+Oceana is working to restore the resilience, diversity, and abundance of marine ecosystems to ensure that our oceans are a significant source of wild-caught fish that can help feed the world.